Massachusetts passes 'NASTY Women' abortion act

 Massachusetts law presently requires that a parent or guardian consent for a minor to have an abortion.
 A state law prohibiting protests and prayer vigils within a 35-foot "buffer zone" of an abortion facility was unanimously struck down by the U.S. Supreme Court in 2014.

-Republican Governor Charlie Baker is expected to sign the bill into law.
+Republican Gov. Charlie Baker is expected to sign the bill into law.

 CommentComments Policy